maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module14.md

 ## This week's objective
 This week, I intend to develop a Python interface using Kivy to command the LED on each board with this interface.
 Kivy is an open-source Python framework to develop mainly mobile apps and multitouch application software.
-I won't really be using these capabilities but it I will learn the basics and if I ever want to develop a mobile application, that will be useful.
+I won't really be using these capabilities but I will learn the basics and if I ever want to develop a mobile application, that will be useful.

 Moreover, initially, I wanted to use PyQt but I already know some of it as I used it for other projects so I wanted to try something else !
 <figure> <center>